PratikshaDanti/APS/Code Library/README.md

 108. Compute GCD.
 109. Replace Elements With Greatest Element on Right Side.
 110. Prime Number of Set Bits in Binary Representation.
+111. Self Dividing Numbers.
+112. Ugly Number.
+113. Is Subsequence.
+114. Binary Prefix Divisible by 5.
+115. Count Negative Numbers in a Sorted Matrix.